sbenoit24/EXCHKRLandingPage/DEPLOYMENT_GUIDE.md

 ## Environment Variables

-If your app uses environment variables:
+If your app uses environment variables (like EmailJS):

 1. **Create `.env` file locally** (already in .gitignore)
 2. **Add variables in your hosting platform:**